Become a Sponsor

 Mufasa has good color and seems to be a happy, healthy fish.
 He is in a 45 gal tank with lava rock, and live sand. the only other animal is a snowflake moray eel that is est. at 20 in.

-<WAY too small.
+<WAY too small a system.
 Need a tank at least twice as big, three times as large would be better.>

 Parameters are all good, nitrates are a little high (35ppm) and I do bi-weekly water changes of 20%, tank is filtered with a remora protein skimmer.